akshatmalik-bruh/snap-stream/README.md

 ## Overview
 Snap Stream is an innovative video summarizer built to help students quickly grasp key concepts from youtube viceo lectures.
 By condensing lengthy lectures into concise 30-second reading blocks, this project aims to enhance learning efficiency and make studying more manageable.
 Whether you're a student looking to save time or an educator seeking to improve knowledge retention, Snap Stream is the perfect tool for you.

-## Key Features
+## ✨ Key Features

-Summarize youtube video into 30-second reading blocks\n Support for hindi and english\n
+- Summarize YouTube videos into 30-second reading blocks
+- Support for Hindi and English
-User-friendly interface for easy navigation\n
+- User-friendly interface for easy navigation

 ## Tech Stack
 | Library/Framework | Version |